 Using a Cutting Board

-In the event that your Dekton surface cracks or is chipped from a heavy impact (as may occur according to the Consumer Reports test), fixing the blemish is not possible unless the entire section or slab is replaced.
+It's possible that surface cracks from a heavy impact (as may occur according to the Consumer Reports test) are not repairable unless the entire section or slab is replaced.

-It can be filled with a Pit & Chip Repair Kit but it may still be noticeable on patterned surfaces.
+Chips can be filled with a Pit & Chip Repair Kit, but it may still be noticeable on patterned surfaces.
 Chip repair on solid-color countertops (or on solid-color areas of patterned counters) will be much less noticeable… almost invisible.

 Since Dekton countertops are non-porous, sealing is not necessary.